HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 2. Many of our services that elect a primary or that partition data between their components need a mechanism for advertising the results, which suggests that we should allow clients to store and fetch small quantities of data, that is, to read and write small files.
 3. A lock-based interface is more familiar to our programmers.

-And, consensus service, which is not limited to lock service, is not better in above situations.
+And, consensus service, which is not limited to lock service, is not better in above situations (but much more complex).

 So design decisions are:

-1. We chose a lock service, as opposed to a library or service for consensus
+1. We chose a lock service, as opposed to a library or service for consensus.
 2. We chose to serve small-files to permit elected primaries to advertise themselves and their parameters, rather than build and maintain a second service.
 3. A service advertising its primary via a Chubby file may have thousands of clients.
 Therefore, we must allow thousands of clients to observe this file, preferably without needing many servers.
 4. Clients and replicas of a replicated service may wish to know when the service’s primary changes.
 This suggests that an event notification mechanism would be useful to avoid polling.